Providing temporary public open space . . . one parking spot at at time.

 – Businesses, designers, artists, architects, and citizens turn metered parking spaces into temporary public parks for the day.
 Customers can relax, members of the public can mingle, and people walking by can say “huh?”

 – The hope is that these temporary park installations will foster conversation among citizens about our interactions with and access to public open space in the city, and the amount of publicly owned space occupied by cars that could perhaps be used for something else.

 We’ve already received approval from the City to carry out this idea.
 We just need you to:

 - By Sept 11th, fill out this form, which will ask for:

 - The name of the organization/business/individual creating the PARK(ing) spot

 - The lead contact name for the event and that person’s email address and cell phone number

 - The exact address of your spot (the closest building adjacent to the spot you plan to use or the cross streets at the nearest intersection). *Ideally, the space will be located in front of or close to your business / shop / office / home.
 If you plan to create a park in a space that is in front of a business that is not your own, please provide the business with a heads up that you’ll be out there on September 20.

 - A brief description of your installation

-Contact us at firstname.lastname@example.org if you still have questions or want to chat.
+Contact Eric Freeman (firstname.lastname@example.org) if you have questions or want to chat.